CheboluGayatri/CheboluGayatri/README.md

 ---

-# About Me
+## 👩‍💻 About Me

-Recent Computer Science & Artificial Intelligence graduate passionate about AI, Machine Learning, and intelligent systems.
-Through academic projects &internships, I gained hands-on experience building AI/ML solutions and applying technology to real-world problems.Seeking an AI/ML Engineer opportunity whereI can learn from experienced professionals, contribute to impactful projects, and grow while building innovative AI-driven solutions.
+Recent Computer Science & Artificial Intelligence graduate passionate about Artificial Intelligence, Machine Learning, and Generative AI.
+Experienced in building AI/ML applications through academic projects and internships, with a strong interest in developing intelligent systems that solve real-world problems.
+Seeking opportunities to contribute, learn, and grow as an AI/ML Engineer.

 ---